HallaSurvivor/Blog/_posts/2023-08-28-telescoping-graphons.md

 [^3]:
-    I actually had a couple extra things I was considering saying in this post, but that goes against the low-effort spirit of quick-analysis-tricks!
+    I actually had a couple extra things I was considering saying in this post, like a potential relationship with Abel's [summation by parts][4].
-    I'm glad I was able to get this written quickly, because I have a fair amount of stuff to do around the house today.
+    But I don't actually know if that relationship exists, so I would need to figure it out myself.
+I don't know if that would be easy or hard, but either way it goes against the low-effort spirit of quick-analysis-tricks, haha.
+I ended up deciding not to think about that, because I have a fair amount of stuff I have to do around the house today.

 [1]: https://www.youtube.com/playlist?list=PLUl4u3cNGP62qauV_CpT1zKaGG_Vj5igX
 [2]: https://en.wikipedia.org/wiki/Graphon
 [3]: https://youtu.be/9gy-CAwx0Ls?si=E2ZFePCdidTBbKzk
+[4]: